arielgee/Sage-Like/.misc/tasks.md

     > elmHr.id = bookmark.id;
     > parentElement.appendChild(elmHr);
 * add dotted line to tree view => FUUUUUUCK

-### Toolbar button 'Subscribe Feed to Sage-Like'
-- To implement, this must be a new seperated extension becouse Web-Extensions do not allow more then one toolbat button (browser_action).

 ### Links for PR work
 * PR: https://discourse.mozilla.org/t/rss-sage-whree-are-they/21741